swog/network/README.md

 ## console
 Text console input and command parser.
 Initialized/instantiated by `get_console`.
 When calling the static function `console::exec`, the console parses the command in the executing thread, then queues it to be executed in an internal list.
 Upon `console::flush`, which is to be called any time during the `is_open` loop.

 Text console input is handled in a different thread, which runs concurrently with the updator thread.
 The console system processes input with `ReadConsoleInput` to read from the input record.
+It supports directional arrow keys to walk input history, as well as the input line.
+Input is only coded for "insertion" mode (the best).